Langton49/workingWithPrimes/README.md

 ## Introduction

-This Python module provides a collection of functions for visualizing and performing various operations with prime numbers.
+This Python module provides a collection of functions for visualizing and performing operations with prime numbers.
 It is a simple tool for mathematical analysis and educational purposes.

 ## Features